leotrs/decu/doc/source/quickstart.md

 ## Development

-If you `ls` your `root_dir`, you will find a newly created `scr/`.
+If you `ls` your `root_dir`, you will find a newly created `scr/` directory.
 This is where all your computational experiments go.
 For this example, we will use the following file, `script.py`:

 ```
 import decu